-Shareholder attendees, which included secondary students, teachers, classified employees, district office staff, and representatives of most shareholder groups, provided feedback on 6 topics relating to the LCAP including: personalized learning, communication, multi-tiered systems of support (MTSS), academic achievement, district office support, and professional development.
+Shareholder attendees, which included secondary students, teachers, classified employees, all district and site administrators and principals, district office staff, and representatives of most shareholder groups, provided feedback on 6 topics relating to the LCAP including: personalized learning, communication, multi-tiered systems of support (MTSS), academic achievement, district office support, and professional development.
 Feedback from each group was incorporated into key actions for each area of the CUSD LCAP/Board Goals for Learning, Communication, and Support.
 Feedback is incorporated into the "Identified Needs" section before each goal (see pages 34, 50, and 56).